 Thinking about it, this method can be applied to a lot more than google earth models...
 In this particular case I just wanted to get the corner of a particular building in the city of New York.

 In the past I remember people using programs like 3D ripper that would try to capture the geometry directly from openGL, I actually tried it once but without any luck.
-I believe the reason had to do with the fact that Google Earth/maps doesn't use openGL or DirectX to render the geometries.
+The other problem with that approach is that you need a windows machine.

 In this method we will use a photogrammetry approach.

 Start by scouting your building.

 Identify what you want to capture and what is irrelevant.
 The clear the idea here the better the chances of success.

 Try moving at a regular speed about the object of interest, I would say that you have about 1.5 minutes to capture all the geometry you want before you run into problems afterwards.
 Maybe you can push it up to 2 or 2.5 minutes.
 I really haven't pushed the method to it's limits.

 Move around and make sure to get all the different angles you may need.

 A good tip here is to only capture the section of the window with no words, logs or icons, this will save you time later and increase your chances of success.

 This is also one of the reasons why I like using google earth better than google maps, you can turn all icons off.